aoifeoleonard/react-weather-app/README.md

 # react-weather-app

-API keys have been removed
+- API keys have been removed
-required in
-server.js
-line 22
-line 33
+- server.js @ line 22, line 33

-index.html
-line 25
+- index.html @ line 25
+- to run do npm install in both root and client folders